cristian-5/Spin/Documentation/OPCodes.md

 Before returning the user must always clear the variables and the parameters allocated on the stack until that point.
 When **RET** is hit, the processor will restore the stack frame, pop the last call *ip* and jump back.

+## Lamdas' calls and addresses:

+A lamda variable is just the address of a function in the bytecode.
+In order to call a lamda the user must load the address on top of the stack, then use the **LLA** instruction to load the address in the *lamda register* and call the lamda using the **LAM** instruction.
+Everything else works just like normal routines.